ioanniswd/uplambda/README.md

       },
       "lambdaAlias": "production",  <- Used to make sure we are in the right branch.
 Also used as alias for Lambda function version.
-      "no_api": false <- When publishing to a version, but no api is invoking Lambda, set to true }
+      "no_api": false <- When publishing to a version, but no api is invoking Lambda, set to true "files": [] <- Files that are ignored by git, but required (e.g. cred.json) }

+If a file is required but it is ignored, add it in `package.json`, `files` attribute.
+If files in the `files` attribute are not found, the upload will fail.

 When running `uplambda`, code is uploaded to `$LATEST` and permission are updated for Lambda alias `dev`, which is used as an alias for `$LATEST` version.
 No API Gateway stage variables are updated.